arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 ![Nano ESP32 overview](assets/nano-esp32-overview.png)

-In this document, you will find information regarding features your board, and links to resources.
+In this document, you will find information regarding features of the board, and links to resources.

 ***Note that this board is compatible with many ESP32 examples out of the box, but that the pinout may vary.
 You can find the complete API at [ESP32-S3 API reference](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/api-reference/index.html).***